 Click below to access the recordings and handouts from our recent online meetings.
 About one month after the presentation, videos will be moved from this page to the Members Only pages of this website.
 Handouts for repeating classes are also available in the Members Only pages of this website.
 The most recent video is at the top of the list.
 [Please be respectful of the copyrighted materials and do not download or share the videos.
 Personal use only of the handouts is allowed.]

-Feb 17 2025 Class Video – Identifying Female Ancestors.
+28 Mar 2025 Class Video – Identifying Female Ancestors.
 Finding your female ancestors is a challenge when they are only identified as Mrs. John Smith!
-This session gives you tips and tricks for finding those elusive records with a case study showing each step as you get closer to identifying your female ancestor.
+This program gives you tips and tricks for finding those elusive records with a case study showing each step as you get closer to identifying your female ancestors.
 Presented by Pinellas Genealogy Society Volunteer Karen Fortin.
 This video will be available for approximately one month then it will be moved to the Members pages of the website.
 The handout for this class is permanently available on the Members pages of the website.

 VIDEOS FOR NEW GENEALOGISTS